jocerfranquiz/tllm/README.md

 # TLLM - Terminal Language Learning Model

-TLLM is a command-line interface tool that allows you to interact with Claude, an AI language model, directly from your terminal.
+TLLM is a command-line interface tool that allows you to interact with Anthopic's Claude LLM, directly from your terminal.
 It provides a seamless way to send prompts, receive responses, and optionally include context or save outputs to files.

 ## Features